Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 ### Solution 2.2.
 Waiting event and video element ready state

-Another way to mitigate the issue is to use [`waiting` event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/waiting_event) and [video element `readyState`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/readyState#value).
+Another way to mitigate the issue is to use [waiting event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/waiting_event) and [video element ready state](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/readyState#value).
 The `waiting` event dispatched when playback has stopped because of a temporary lack of data.
 The `readyState` indicates the readiness state of video.

 In this solution `waiting` event would be a trigger to stop delaying segment appends in case `readyState` is less than `HAVE_FUTURE_DATA`.
 The `readyState` is used in an equation because some low-tier STBs may dispatch `waiting` events by accident so platform has to ignore these events.